Skip to main content

 To use Takeoff Boost, you'll need a few things:

-• You must activate a valid takeoff license (OST), see Licensing On-Screen Takeoff for more information.
+• A takeoff license, see Licensing On-Screen Takeoff for more information

 • You must activate a Takeoff Boost subscription Authorization Code (this is separate from your takeoff license and begins with "BOOST+" instead of "OST+" or "OST@"), you can register for a Takeoff Boost Trial right from On-Screen Takeoff.